logo for organic-pet-digest.com

 • Wheat

-It is believed that the incidence of allergic reactions in our dogs is probably associated with the over-exposure to these foods.
+The incidence of allergic reactions in our dogs is probably associated with the over-exposure to these foods.
 When you look at the natural diet of our dogs’ ancestors over thousands of years, it is apparent that many of the foods we’ve introduced are relatively new to the species (introduced within the last 50 or 60 years).
 It takes many generations for an animal to develop a tolerance to certain foods, and dogs simply have not had enough time to adjust.

 What are the Common Symptoms and What Can Be Done to Treat Them Quickly